dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2948: Separate entertainment from journalism for integrity.
+### T2948: Prioritize journalism integrity and separation from entertainment.

 |Support|
 |---|